Petar Baćović: Anti-Partisan actions in Herzegovina

-In March & April 1943 Baćović's troops fight against Partisans in Eastern Herzegovina.
-Baćović in letter to Chetnik Head Quarters on March 28 notes that Partisans treat Chetnik prisoners of war well and that they don't harm families of Chetnik members following Parisan caputure of Nevesinje.
-Three days later he sent a report to Draža Mihailović that Chetnik troops have executed 70 Partisan PoWs and houses of runaway communists have been burnt down and their families are imprisoned.
-On April 3 Baćović reports to Mihailović that he burns down entire villages, executes people every day and that he has 170 prisoners.
+In March and April 1943, Baćović's troops fought against the Partisans in Eastern Herzegovina.
+In a letter to Chetnik headquarters on March 28, Baćović noted that the Partisans treated Chetnik prisoners of war well and that they did not harm families of Chetnik members following the Partisan capture of Nevesinje.
+Three days later Baćović sent a report to Mihailović stating that Chetnik troops had executed 70 Partisan prisoners and that the houses of communists had been burnt down and their families imprisoned.
+On April 3, Baćović reported to Mihailović that he had burned down entire villages, had executed people every day, and that he was holding 170 prisoners.